We would love to hear from you.

 Enter, Microsoft Teams.

-There are currently nearly 300 million (and growing!) monthly users on Microsoft Teams, making it the most populated online collaboration tool in the world.
+As of 2024, there are currently over 320 million (and growing!) monthly users on Microsoft Teams, making it the most populated online collaboration tool in the world.

 From meetings to morning stand-ups to sharing a gif, Teams has solidified itself as a core component of our daily working life.
 Since the beginning of 2020, Teams has seen exponential growth as it has supported companies across the world, take a look at the chart below:

 With so many employees using Teams for their day-to-day work, the platform presents itself as a perfect space for company-wide idea-generation, enabling leadership to meet employees on the tool they already use every day, to collect eployee ideas and listen to them.

 And we all know what can happen when leaders are able to tap into the creativity and innovative thinking of their workforce...